Fatsia japonica (Japanese Aralia) Indoor Care, Propagation and common Problems

 Fatsia japonica Problems with Solutions

-Japanese Aralia (Fatsia japonica) problems are yellow leaves, leaf drop, shrivelled leaves, pests and diseases among others.
+Japanese Aralia problems are yellow leaves, leaf drop, shrivelled leaves, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Pests

-Common pests in Fatsia japonica are mealy bugs, scales, aphids and whiteflies.
+Common pests in Japanese Aralia are mealy bugs, scales, aphids and whiteflies.
 Isolate the affected plant to prevent spread to other plants and treat it with neem oil or insecticidal soap as per the manufacturer's recommendations.

 Pale and spotted leaves

 Underwatering is the cause of pale and spotted in Fatsia japonica.
-Water the Japanese Aralia thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
-Cut down on watering during the cold season to maintain the soil slightly moist but never allow the soil to dry out completely.
+Water the plant thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
+Cut down on watering in the cold season to maintain the soil slightly moist but never allow the soil to dry out completely.
 Read more on how to water houseplants the correctly.

 Leaves yellow and dropping

-Soggy soil is the cause of yellowing and dropping leaves in Fatsia japonica if the leaves of are wilted and soft.
+Soggy soil is the cause of yellowing and dropping leaves in Japanese Aralia Plant if the leaves of are wilted and soft.
 Ascertain that the soil is free-draining, the pot has a drainage hole and allow the soil to dry out between waterings.

 If the leaves in your Fatsia japonica are brittle, too much heat is the reason for yellowing and dropping leaves.
 Keep the plant away from hot drafts and ensure that an average warmth of 15-260C is maintained.
 A temperature that is comfortable for a you is ideal for the plant.
 Check out this guide on understanding temperature for houseplants.